numcys/Introduction-webpage/README.md

-# Hacktoberfest 2021
+# Hacktoberfest 2022
 <div align="center">
   <img src="IMG/1080x360.jpg" />
   </div>
 Follow the README below to get started!
 # Introduction-webpage
-This is a introduction Webpage where i have written down about me.
+This is an introductory Web Page where i have written down about me.

 * Note : Create issue first or Work on created issue

-You can edit the code and Send me the PR with adding your name in "The people Who contributed" section in the last of the code too along with your changes.
+You can edit the code and Send me the PR by adding your name in the "The people Who contributed" section in the last part of the code too along with your changes.

 ## Getting Started

 * Note : Create issue first or Work on created issue

 1. Fork this repository
 2. Run `git clone [your repo url goes here]`
 3. CD into your cloned repo